 At NTU, we have a thriving writing community, and exciting, dynamic, professionally-focused programmes in creative writing at BA, MA and PhD levels.
-Click the headings below to find out more about these courses.
+Click the headings below to follow links to the NTU website, where you can find out more about these courses and how to apply.

 Duration: 3 years full time